Amey-Thakur/SOFTWARE-ENGINEERING-AND-SOFTWARE-ENGINEERING-LAB/README.md

      ========================================================================================= -->
 ## Overview

-Software Engineering (CSC601) and SE Lab (CSL601) are core subjects in the Third Year (Semester VI) of the Computer Engineering curriculum at the University of Mumbai.
+Software Engineering (CSC601) and Software Engineering Laboratory (CSL601) are core subjects in the Third Year (Semester VI) of the Computer Engineering curriculum at the University of Mumbai.
 These courses provide foundational knowledge of software development methodologies, project management, requirement analysis, design patterns, and testing strategies.

 ### Course Topics